- M.S., Delaware Valley College

-Angelo is an Assistant Professor in Equine Science and Management at Delaware Valley College where he teaches a variety of courses from Equine Behavior to horseback riding and training.
-He has a MS in Education and obtained a master’s degree “Laurea” from the University of Padua.
-For his final thesis in Equine Behavior he explored, “The Comparison between Equine Training Techniques and the Psychology of Learning.”
+Angelo is an associate professor in the Department of Equine Science and Management at Delaware Valley University where he teaches a variety of courses from equine behavior to horseback riding and training.
+He has a M.S. in education and obtained a master’s degree “Laurea” from the University of Padua.
+For his final thesis in equine behavior he explored, “The Comparison between Equine Training Techniques and the Psychology of Learning.”

-Telatin has personally won and coached many students to win numerous championships in Show Jumping.
-He is the head coach for the Delaware Valley College Intercollegiate Dressage Team (IDA) and he prepares riders for regional and national competitions where they have won many individual and team medals.
+Telatin has personally won and coached many students to win numerous championships in show jumping.
+He is the head coach for the Delaware Valley University Intercollegiate Dressage Team (IDA) and he prepares riders for regional and national competitions where they have won many individual and team medals.
 His most recent accomplishments include an IDA Reserve National Championship Team and Individual Championship.
-He continues to compete in Dressage and A rated Show Jumping competition
+He continues to compete in Dressage and A rated Show Jumping competition.

 Equine Office 103